 Beautiful Face Cream – $18

 This is my absolute favorite face cream!
-I have adapted Rosemary Gladstar’s much loved Perfect Face Cream recipe to make it my own; this blend is especially suited to our extreme Colorado dryness, sun and wind.
+I have adapted Rosemary Gladstar’s much beloved Perfect Cream recipe to make it my own; this blend is especially suited to our extreme Colorado dryness, sun and wind.

 The only "rule" about this cream, writes Rosemary, is that it cannot be used with any negative thoughts about the body it's being used on.
 This, she says, is part of the cream's magic!

-Handmade • Organic Ingredients • 1.5 oz • Amber Glass Container (easy to clean and reuse)
+Handmade • Organic Ingredients • 1.5 oz • Amber Glass Container (easily to clean and reuse)